fechy/github-releases-notifier/README.md

 ```

 Note that this application requires to be left running in the background for scheduling the routine checks.

+## Conversation Bot

+Sometimes is easier to let a bot do the things for you.
+So now you can use your Telegram Bot to run commands directly from your Telegram.

+Available commands:

+* **/list** - Returns the list of watched repositories.
+* **/add** - Adds a new repository to the watch list.
+* **/remove** - Removes a repository from the watch list.
+* **/test** - Tests this bot.
+* **/help** - Prints this list.

+Covers most of the options you can do from the UI but the comodity of not having to open your browser.

 ## Limitations and known issues